djiworks/NR_newsletter/README.md

 NR_newsletter
 =============

-Information System to manage newsletters and interns.
-It allows you to create a newsletter template in HTML.
-Manage interns, schools
+Information System to manage newsletters, university, and interns.
+It allows you to create newsletter templates in HTML and help you to manage contacts in universities.

+## Technologies used
+* Code Igniter
+* MySQL